thanhdang2712/thanhdang2712.github.io/index.md

 ## About My Mentor

-I am advised by Dr. Michael D. Ernst, Professor at the Paul G. Allen Computer & Engineering School at the University of Washington.
-His website can be found at (https://homes.cs.washington.edu/~mernst/).
+I am advised by Dr. Michael D. Ernst ([homepage](https://homes.cs.washington.edu/~mernst/), Professor at the Paul G. Allen Computer & Engineering School at the University of Washington.

 ## About My Project